History of the Bowie Knife • Knife Gallery

 Arkansas Made: Arkansas Made Gallery

 For nearly 30 years, Historic Arkansas Museum has collected Arkansas Made.
 Now we are premiering an Arkansas Made gallery that will showcase those decades of researching and seeking out the art and everyday objects, made in Arkansas, that tell of our state’s creativity, artistry, craftsmanship and aesthetic sensibilities.

 From a wardrobe made in 1850 by Izard County cabinetmaker John Lancaster to the late 20th century craft revival art baskets of Arkansas Living Treasure Leon Niehaus, this gallery will reflect the rich cultural heritage of Arkansas and its people.

-This fascinating collection of Little Rock’s firefighting history includes photographs of dramatic fires in the burgeoning city, with recognizable storefronts and locations, as well as images of firefighting training, including catching a jumper from a second-story window.
+This fascinating collection of Little Rock’s firefighting history includes photographs of dramatic fires in the burgeoning city, with recognizable storefronts and locations, as well as images of firefighting training.
 Nozzles, trumpets, uniforms, badges and more show how equipment, and the job itself, has evolved since the first organized group of volunteer firefighters more than 170 years ago.
 Collector Johnny Reep served the community of Little Rock for many years as a member of the Little Rock Fire Department, following in the footsteps of his father, H.T.
 Reep, who fought fires in Warren, Arkansas.

 5 pm - 8 pm

 Opening reception for Ciara Long: A Different Perspective.
 Join us for an evening of art, history and live music.

 Ciara Long’s art reflects the itinerate life of a military child.
 Moving from place to place, Long ritualistically sketched the people she met and left behind.
 “The fragmented lifestyle of my past has directly influenced the way I observe the environment around me now,” says Long.